schildwaechter/puppet-course/02_modules.md

   provider => 'gem',
 }
 ```
+Notice that the command also outputs some puppet code showing what it actually did.

 We will also need git: `puppet resource package git ensure=present`.
-Now from `/vagrant` run `librarian-puppet update --verbose` and observe the output.
+Now from `/vagrant/puppetcode` run `librarian-puppet update --verbose` and observe the output.
 You will see that it first looked up all versions of the Modules listed in the Puppetfile and their dependencies and than recursively checked that they fulfill their (inter-)dependencies.
 The result of this was written to `Puppetfile.lock`.

 Finally `puppet module install` was used to install four modules, including the `registry` module as dependency of the `motd` Module for windows clients, as specified by the `Puppetfile.lock`.
 By running `librarian-puppet install` the modules can even be installed as per the lock file without dependency resolution.

-Note that `r10k`, the competitor to `librarian-puppet` is much more efficient in installing modules but can not handle dependencies.
+Note that `r10k`, the competitor to `librarian-puppet`, is much more efficient and faster in installing modules but can not handle dependencies.

 The Puppetfile supports much more than just downloading from Puppet forge.
 You can use git repositories as sources for modules and more.
 Have a look at the documentation.